interviews with Catholic theologians and scholars on the "treasures hidden" in the masculinity and femininity of each culture

 I hope Jennifer continues her exploration of these topics and encourage others to support her in her research.

-Dr. Jennifer Miller is a gift to the conversation between Church and culture today.
+Dr. Jennifer Morel is a gift to the conversation between Church and culture today.
 She is an excellent speaker, a scholar of substance and strong conviction, and a woman of deep faith.

 I admire her work on gender for so boldly and fearlessly entering into a complex conversation in which it seems easier today to form ideological camps than to engage in true dialogue.